Degree Administrators

 Regulations for international students are stricter due to US immigration laws.
 International students must be full-time registered students; their work cannot exceed 20 hours per week when school is in session; and those who hold full-time Research or Teaching Assistantships are not allowed to take any other employment on or off campus.

-Note that the summer term is not considered a period of regular enrollment for immigration purposes; thus, from June through August only, international students may work on campus in addition to their full-time RA or TA positions.
+Note that the summer term and IAP are not considered a period of regular enrollment for immigration purposes; thus, from June through August and in January only, international students may work on campus in addition to their full-time RA or TA positions.
 However, they may do so only if they are registered for the summer and have the permission of the RA/TA faculty supervisor.

 International students should contact MIT’s International Students Office (ISO) for more information on determining how/if visa status and US Department of Homeland Security regulations affect employment eligibility.